Fun Things to Do in Marco Island

 Hunt for colorful seashells

 The sandbars surrounding Marco Island and beyond are famous for some of the best shelling in the world.
 Stroll along the sandy shoreline and keep your eyes open for a wide variety of whelks, olive shells, scallops and hundreds of other kinds of seashells.
 (Remember, don’t collect live creatures.)
 Or go off the beaten path and find a beach all to yourself and far away from the crowds with a private boat tour via Sea Shell Tours, priced from $250 for up to six passengers.
+Sand Dollar Shelling also offers tours, starting at $90 a person.

 Explore Ten Thousand Islands National Wildlife Refuge.